-St Katherine’s SEN Information for parents and carers
+St Katherine’s School & Nursery SEN Information for Parents and Carers

 At St. Katherine’s School we monitor the progress of all pupils six times a year to review their academic, social and emotional progress.

 We also use a range of assessments with all the pupils at various points, such as:

 Language Link in Reception

 Y1 Phonics Screening

 KS1 Statutory Testing

 KS2 Statutory Testing